 I opted for persimmon cake, since Nara is famous for its persimmons and they were in season:

 After we ate, we explored the Kasuga Grand Shrine, which has numerous beautiful bronze lanterns.
 The shrine was established in 768 AD, and has been rebuilt many times since:

-Once we had our fill of the park, we decided to take a different route back to the train station.
+Once we had our fill of the Nara Deer Park, we decided to take a different route back to the train station.
 This gave us the opportunity to visit the 5-storied pagoda, which is the second-tallest pagoda in Japan!
 It was originally built in 730 AD, but this is a 1426 reconstruction.

 The Kofuku-ji temple was established in 669 AD, but was destroyed and rebuilt many times through the centuries – a common theme throughout Japan.
 This is the South Octagonal Hall:

 And this is the East Golden Hall, one of three former golden halls:

 We really enjoyed our visit to Nara Deer Park, and easily could have spent another day here.
 We never did make it to the Todaiji temple…..

 Nara Deer Park is five minutes from Kintetsu Nara Station on foot, or a 20-minute walk from JR Nara Station.